David Barrufet

+Career

 He began playing handball in SAFA Horta school in Barcelona at 8 years old.
 Six years later, he went to FC Barcelona for playing in younger categories till 1988, when he played with the professional team.

 On 8 February 2010, Barrufet announced his retirement from handball at the end of the 2009-10 season and F.C.
 Barcelona decided to retire the shirt number 16 on his honor.
 He won more than 70 titles with the club.
 He originally retired from the national team after the 2008 Olympics, but reconsidered on the suggestion from Valero Rivera.

 Coaching career

 From October 2015 to the end of the 2020/21 season Barrufet was manager at FC Barcelona.

 In September 2021 he became a part of the staff around the Spanish national team.

 In February 2022 he took over as the sporting director of the Romanian side CS Dinamo București.

 Private life

 His son Ian Barrufet is also a handball player, playing as a wing.